Project-EBDO/FeatureEngine/src/test/resources/tutorial.rst

 ii) Indicate the sampling rate of the signal iii) Provide the duration

+To add a text file, please follow this nomenclature:

+i) Specify the type of signal generated in the file (sin, noise, ...) ii) Indicate the sampling rate of the signal iii) Provide the duration iv) Define which function was used
+v) List parameters of the function

 Example of file name:
 ---------------------
+WAV file:
 sin_48kHz_10s  -> type of signal: sinus; sampling rate: 48 kHz; duration: 10 seconds

+Text file:
+sin_48kHz_10s_{function}_{parameter1}_{parameter2}